An American Dream (film): Production

 When An American Dream bombed at the box office, the desperate distributors re-titled the film See You in Hell, Darling.

-Review
+Reception

 The director intended to make a horror movie, but failed to create that effect: According to Time Out magazine, it turns out to be "just tediously violent".

+In his book, The American Cinema, critic Andrew Sarris reported that "An American Dream can be described with some affection as the worst film of its year."
+And yet, "Robert Gist's direction lingers in the mind in spite of, or because of, this very misalliance."